dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1915: Nurturing leads to well-rounded adults.
+### T1915: These skills help build relationships, contribute to communities, and succeed.

 |Support|
 |---|